-My partner and I adopted a rescue dog named Mia in February, which means we’ve walked more and explored local parks.
+My partner and I adopted Mia, a rescue dog, in February which means we’ve walked more and explored local parks.
 When taking Mia for a walk, we spend a lot of time standing still waiting for her to satisfy her curiosity in all kinds of wildlife and plants, to stop sniffing and continue walking.

-With a warm spring in the UK my neighbourhood park has looked lovely – full of daffodils, bluebells and crocuses – and I’ve had time to really absorb it.
-The scenes, and colour in particular, reminded me of Impressionist landscapes by painters such as Claude Monet and Louis Oscar Griffith.
+With a warm spring in the UK my neighbourhood park has looked lovely – full of daffodils, bluebells and crocuses – and I’ve fortunately had the time to absorb it.
+The scenes, and colour in particular, reminded me of Impressionist landscapes by Claude Monet and Louis Oscar Griffith.

 So, how about making an Impressionist-style landscape image on an iPhone?
-I used Percolator, a photo mosaic app for iPhone and iPad, to create the following image.
+I used Percolator, a photo mosaic app for iOS, to create the following image.
 Granted, it’s no masterpiece worthy of Monet but I’m pleased with it!

 Let’s run through the steps to create an image like this using Percolator.

 - Find a landscape photo with strong bands of colour.
-I used this photo (you could also use my photo of the spring daffodils):
+I used this photo.

 - Open Percolator, select Choose photo and browse to the source photo.

 - Open the menu options by selecting the coffee mug icon.